Akela-Plugins/Akela/docs/_plugins/DualUse.md

   other keys, but as `key` when tapped in isolation.
 * `MT(mod, key)`: A key that acts as `mod` when held, or used in conjunction with other keys, but as `key` when tapped in isolation.
+* `LT(layer, key)`: A key that momentarily switches to `layer` when held, or used in conjunction with other keys, but as `key` when tapped in isolation.

-All of these, except `MT`, use the left modifier.
+All of these, except `MT` and `LT`, use the left modifier.
 The `key` argument is always an unmodified, normal key, it can't have any modifiers or special behaviour applied.

 ## Plugin methods